krVishesh/IoT-test-dump/README.md

 # IoT Test Suite

-This repository contains a collection of test scripts for various IoT components and sensors.
+This repository contains a collection of MicroPython test scripts for various IoT components and sensors, specifically designed for ESP32 microcontrollers.
 The tests are organized into different categories based on their functionality.

+## Development Environment

+- **IDE**: Thonny IDE
+- **Language**: MicroPython
+- **Target Hardware**: ESP32 microcontrollers (various variants)
+- **Purpose**: Test scripts for verifying hardware functionality and component integration

 ## Directory Structure